Pagination with MySQL

 LIMIT clause exists.
-It allows to limit the number of rows in the result returned by a SQL statement.
+It allows to restrict the number of rows in a result returned by a SQL query statement.

-Pagination refers to the process of dividing a dataset into smaller parts.
+Pagination refers to the process of dividing a large dataset into smaller parts.

-The ability to send data to the user faster by fetching the whole dataset by smaller pieces at a time, is one of the benefits of using pagination.
+The ability to send data to the user faster by fetching a whole dataset by small pieces at a time is one of the benefits of using pagination.

 Pagination works by defining the maximum number of rows in the results per request and what page is being requested.

-The table below represents the items on the
+The table below represents the items on a table named

 +----+----------+ | id | Name | +----+----------+ | 1 | John | | 2 | Jane | | 3 | Peter | | 4 | Joseph | | 5 | Mary | | 6 | Jack | | 7 | Ann | | 8 | Bill | | 9 | Sam | | 10 | Rose | | 11 | Juan | +----+----------+